bafulton/recipes/src/breakfasts/cherry-danish.md

 1 tsp vanilla
 1 egg white

-## Ingredients: Glaze
+### Glaze
 3 tbsp milk
 3/4 cup powdered sugar
 1/4 tsp vanilla (optional)

 ## Instructions
+### Crust
-oven -> 350
+1. oven -> 350
-grease 9x13 pan
+2. grease 9x13 pan
-unroll 1 can of crescent roll dough and press into bottom of pan bake for 10 minutes, until lightly golden cool for 5-10 minutes
+3. unroll 1 can of crescent roll dough and press into bottom of pan
+4. bake for 10 minutes, until lightly golden
+5. cool for 5-10 minutes

+### Filling
-combine cream cheese, vanilla, egg white, and powdered sugar and mix until creamy spread mix in pan add can of cherries unroll 2nd can of crescent roll dough and cover the mix/cherries bake for 25-30 minutes, until crust is golden brown (may need to rotate pan) let cool for 5-10 minutes
+1. combine cream cheese, vanilla, egg white, and powdered sugar and mix until creamy
+2. spread mix in pan
+3. add can of cherries
+4. unroll 2nd can of crescent roll dough and cover the mix/cherries
+5. bake for 25-30 minutes, until crust is golden brown (may need to rotate pan)
+6. let cool for 5-10 minutes

+### Glaze
-combine 3/4 cup powdered sugar, milk, and vanilla in bowl and mix until smooth drizzle over the danish
+1. combine 3/4 cup powdered sugar, milk, and vanilla in bowl and mix until smooth
+2. drizzle over the danish